awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 By default, all instances in the VPC run as shared tenancy instances\.
 Amazon EC2 Auto Scaling also supports Dedicated Instances and Dedicated Hosts\.
 However, support for Dedicated Hosts is only available for Auto Scaling groups that use a launch template\.
 For more information, see [Configure instance tenancy with a launch configuration](auto-scaling-dedicated-instances.md)\.

+## AWS Outposts<a name="auto-scaling-outposts"></a>

+AWS Outposts extends an Amazon VPC from an AWS Region to an Outpost with the VPC components that are accessible in the Region, including internet gateways, virtual private gateways, Amazon VPC Transit Gateways, and VPC endpoints\.
+An Outpost is homed to an Availability Zone in the Region and is an extension of that Availability Zone that you can use for resiliency\.

+For more information, see the [AWS Outposts User Guide](https://docs.aws.amazon.com/outposts/latest/userguide/)\.

+For an example of how to deploy an Auto Scaling group that serves traffic from an Application Load Balancer within an Outpost, see the following blog post [Configuring an Application Load Balancer on AWS Outposts](http://aws.amazon.com/blogs/networking-and-content-delivery/configuring-an-application-load-balancer-on-aws-outposts/)\.

 ## More resources for learning about VPCs<a name="auto-scaling-resources-about-vpcs"></a>

 Use the following topics to learn more about VPCs and subnets\.